demisto/content/Packs/GoogleThreatIntelligence/Integrations/CategorizedFeeds/CategorizedFeeds_description.md

 ### Authorization:
-Your API key can be found in your VirusTotal account user menu.
+Your API key can be found in your Google Threat Intelligence account user menu.
 Your API key carries all your privileges, so keep it secure and don't share it with anyone.

 ### Cortex XSOAR version 6.0.0 and below: